abhirai7/DLS-Score-Predictor/readme.md

 # DLS Score Predictor with Machine Learning

-This project is a DLS (Duckworth Lewis Stern) Score Predictor which uses the the original DLS method/algorithm to predict the DLS score for given set of inputs and displays the predicted score on the python GUI.
+This project is a DLS (Duckworth Lewis Stern) Score Predictor which uses the the original DLS method/algorithm to predict the DLS score for given set of inputs and displays the predicted score on the python gui.

 The Duckworth–Lewis method (often written as D/L method) is a mathematical formulation designed to calculate the target score for the team batting second in a limited-overs cricket match interrupted by weather or other circumstances.